 Maintenance of bank-protection works

-region Noorderzijlvest region has kilometers of revetments, quay walls, and sheet piling.
-It is not always clear who is responsible for maintaining these bank protection structures: is it the water authority the owner of the adjacent land?
+The Noorderzijlvest Water Authority region has kilometres of sheet piling, embankment walls, and sheet pile walls.
+It is not always clear who is responsible for maintaining these bank-protection structures: is it the water authority or the owner of the adjacent land?

 New regulations

-The water authority regulations new regulations to clarify who is responsible for the construction and maintenance of quay walls, revetments, and sheet piling along the main waterways.
-The basic rule is that whoever needs the bank protection works is also responsible for their maintenance.
-These new regulations us regulations prevent overdue maintenance and unsafe situations.
+The water authority has produced new regulations to clarify who is responsible for the construction and maintenance of embankment walls, sheet piling, and sheet pile walls along the main watercourses.
+The basic rule is that whoever needs the bank-protection works is also responsible for their maintenance.
+These new regulations prevent overdue maintenance and unsafe situations.

 Responsibility for maintenance depends on the situation

-If you want to modify or replace a revetment, quay wall, or sheet piling, you water authority a permit from the water authority .
-To grant the permit, we look at who needs the bank protection work and therefore becomes responsible for its maintenance.
+If you want to modify or replace sheet piling, an embankment wall, or a sheet pile wall, you need a permit from the water authority.
+To obtain the permit, we look at who needs the bank-protection work and therefore becomes responsible for its maintenance.
 That is the basic rule.
-So only when existing bank protection work is replaced and a new permit is required for this can you regulations to the new regulations .
+So you only have to deal with the new rules when existing bank-protection work is replaced and a new permit is required.
 There are three possible situations:

 2. Adjacent owner is responsible for maintenance.

-Do you own a plot of land that is located on the water?
-The rules for the construction and maintenance of quay walls, revetments, and sheet piling along the main waterways have changed.
+Do you own a plot of land located on the waterfront?
+The rules for constructing and maintaining embankment walls, sheet piling, and sheet pile walls along the main watercourses have changed.
 We explain the three situations below.

 That is the question we ask every time we have to determine who is responsible for maintenance.

-The water authority only water authority protection with a bank protection structure if:
+The water authority only needs protection with a bank-protection structure if:

-1. The watercourse is watercourse wide and deep enough, which means that the water cannot continue to flow sufficiently.
+1. The watercourse is not wide and deep enough, which means that the water cannot continue to flow sufficiently.

-2. In the immediate vicinity, flood defence a flood defence that must be protected.
+2. In the immediate vicinity, there is a flood defence that must be protected.
 This prevents

 flooding.

-You may need protection to safeguard your garden, home, or other property, for example.
-Below are a number of images showing examples.
+You may need protection to safeguard your garden, home, or other properties.
+Below are a number of images with examples.

-Image - Importance of the water authority explained below the image
+Image - Interests of the water authority - is explained below the image

-The image 'Importance of the water authority shows that the water authority needs water authority bank protection works.
-In this situation, it is necessary to protect a flood defence the dyke).
-This means that the water authority is water authority for maintenance and bears the costs.
-When determining who needs the bank protection works, it does not matter who owns the land on which it is built.
+The image 'Interests of the water authority' shows that the water authority needs the bank-protection works.
+In this situation, it is necessary to protect a flood defence (the dyke).
+This means that the water authority is responsible for maintenance and bears the costs.
+When determining who needs the bank-protection works, it does not matter who owns the land on which it is built.

 Adjacent owner is responsible for maintenance